 Change the network profile from public to private.
 Most of the time it worked for users.

 1. Press Windows key+R to launch Run window on your computer.
-Copy-paste this command and hit Enter.
+Copy-paste the command given below and hit Enter.

 ms-settings:network-wifi